 By Kansas Attorney General Derek Schmidt

-Gift cards have become a very popular way for givers to make sure the recipient gets something he or she wants.
+The pandemic changed how Kansans shopped and prepared for the holidays when getting to the store was a challenge.
+In recent years, and certainly under the current circumstances, gift cards are a popular way for givers to make sure the recipient gets something he or she wants.
 If you unwrapped a gift card under your tree this year, now is your chance to choose your own perfect gift!

 As you venture out to the stores or log on to your computer to spend that gift card, make sure you’re aware of the fine print that comes with your gift.
 Here are some things to keep in mind:

 - Under Kansas law, gift cards cannot expire for at least five years.
 If the gift card does not have an expiration date printed on the card, then it is good until you redeem it, no matter how long that is.

 - Merchants can begin charging inactivity fees against the card’s balance 12 months after the card is issued.
 These fees are required to be printed on the card or the packaging it comes in.

 - Pre-paid bank cards – the ones that are issued by a bank or credit card company, not by a specific store – can, and usually do, charge additional fees for purchasing the card, and on the balance.

 - Be aware that even with legal protections in place, the value of a gift card may be lost if the store goes out of business before the card is used.